deshack/pinit/readme.txt

 * Codebase refactored on top of [WordPress-Plugin-Boilerplate-Powered ](https://github.com/Mte90/WordPress-Plugin-Boilerplate-Powered)
 * Settings page added
-* Option for Pinit button on images hover
+* Option for enabling Pinit button on images hover
+* Choose if display in single posts and/or pages only
 * Pinit button Color Select
 * Pinit Button Size Checkbox
 * Pinit Button Layout Checkbox
 * Pinit Button for Japanese Language
+* Translation Ready (.pot and textdomains provided)

 = 2.0.0 =
 * Size choice for Pin shortcode